-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 139, the National Coverage Determination governing porcine skin dressings and gradient pressure dressings, with an effective date of March 7, 2026.
-Here's what billing teams need to know.
+Summary: The Centers for Medicare & Medicaid Services modified its coverage policy for porcine skin and gradient pressure dressings, effective May 15, 2026.
+Here's what billing teams need to do.

 Quick-Reference Table